 Tips for getting ready to study in Australia

-You’re getting ready to go to Australia.
+You’re getting ready to study in Australia.
 This is a very exciting time!

 It’s common to think of the major stuff like getting your student visa, arranging flights, and acquiring accommodation, but there are a few things that sometimes get missed.